dinhthienan33/MLOPS_SEMINAR/README.md

 ### Enhancing Decision-Making

 Combining human expertise with AI automation ensures that the agent can make more informed decisions.
-For example, the agent can suggest deadlines for tasks based on user preferences and allow the user to adjust them if necessary.
+For example, the agent can suggest local businesses for tasks and allow the user to select the most appropriate option.

 ## 4. Long - Short Term Memory

 ### Building Agents with Memory

-To build an agent that can maintain both short-term context and long-term memory, we need to:

-1. **Implement Semantic Memory**: Use schemas and collections to store and retrieve information.
-2. **Create a ToDo List Agent**: Develop an agent that can manage tasks and remember user preferences.
-3. **Manage Different Types of Memory**: Handle user profiles, tasks, and instructions separately to ensure efficient memory management.
+Our agent, `task_mAIstro`, will help manage a ToDo list with different types of memory:

+1. **Semantic Memory**: Stores structured information about user profile and tasks.
+2. **Procedural Memory**: Manages user preferences and instructions for creating ToDo items.
+3. **Decision-Making Memory**: Decides when to save memories based on conversation context.

-### Implementation of Semantic Memory
+### Implementation of Memory Types

-Semantic memory allows the agent to understand and store information in a structured way.
-For example, the agent can remember that a user prefers to have deadlines for all tasks and apply this preference when adding new tasks.
+The agent can make decisions to update three types of long-term memory:
+- User `profile` with general user information (name, location, family)
+- ToDo list `collection` with detailed task information
+- `Instructions` on how to update items to the ToDo list (like including local businesses)

 ## 5. Demo: A ToDo List Agent with Memory